Josh Rojas Player Props: Diamondbacks vs. Dodgers

-Josh Rojas -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 8 at 8:10 PM ET.
+Josh Rojas -- 3-for-5 with a double and an RBI in his last game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Michael Grove on the hill, on April 9 at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Dodgers.
+He strung together three hits (going 3-for-5 with a double and an RBI) in his last appearance against the Dodgers.

 Josh Rojas Game Info & Props vs. the Dodgers